0xfff0800/snap0x/README.md

 ### What are the current features ?

-Additional features have been added in version 2.0.0 of Snap0x, including:
+Additional features have been added in version 2.0.4 of Snap0x, including:

 ```
+✅ bypass 2AF brute-force attack
+✅ DDos attack Account Snapchat
 ✅ Phone number inquiry
 ✅ Account reports
 ✅ Add new countries to check phone numbers 🇶🇦🇴🇲🇧🇭